MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-ind-GST-export-services-zero-rated-tax.md

 ---
 # required metadata

-title: Export services with zero-rated tax
+title: Export services that have zero-rated tax
-description:  This topic includes information how to export services with zero-rated tax.
+description: This topic explains how to export services that have zero-rated tax.
 author: EricWang
 manager: RichardLuan
 ms.date: 06/04/2019